-That may not seem like such a big deal, but...
-1) this is Carver's first remote control preamplifier and 2) there are actually very few remote preamps offered by any manufacturer.
-Please note that we have chosen to use a motorized volume control rather than internal gain reduction circuitry.
+That may not seem like such a big deal, but please note that we have chosen to use a motorized volume control rather than internal gain reduction circuitry.
 By motorizing what is essentially a standard, low-distortion potentiometer such as the type used in our Reference Preamplifiers, we can eliminate considerable circuitry which can affect the signal.
 Besides, with the lighted inset, the motorized volume control looks absolutely cool in a darkened room.